Attingal

-Attingal is a municipality in Thiruvananthapuram metropolitan area in Thiruvananthapuram district of Kerala state, India.
+Attingal is a municipal town in Thiruvananthapuram metropolitan area in Thiruvananthapuram district of Kerala state, India.
 It was the location of the Attingal kingdom, under Travancore.
 It is the headquarters of Chirayinkeezhu Taluk, and the important government institutions of the taluk such as the Taluk office, court complex, office of the deputy superintendent of Police, civil station, and treasuries are situated in Attingal.
 It is one of the oldest municipalities of Kerala which was constituted prior to its independence in 1924.
 In 1914 itself Attingal Town Improvement Authority (TIA) was formed which was the term used before the municipality regulation act of 1922.
 Attingal Town is located 25 km north of Thiruvananthapuram.
 Attingal is the 3rd densely populated municipality in the district.

-Demographics
+Demographics and History

 According to the 2011 census, Attingal has a population of 37,346.
 Males constitute 17,009 of the population and females 20,337.
 Attingal has an average literacy rate of 88.9% of the population is under the age of 6.

 The town is famed for its cleanliness in recent years.
 The municipality has undertaken many plans which have been successful.
 The municipality has also achieved a couple of awards for its success.